-The Harlem Bulldogs will be looking for victory No. 6 this Friday when they journey to Lincoln County to meet one of the toughest foes in Region 4-C in the Lincolnton Red Devils.
+The Harlem Bulldogs looks for victory No. 6 Friday when they meet one of the toughest foes in Region 4-C in the Lincolnton Red Devils.

 Horse show set

-This show will wind up the season for exhibitors in the area and a big turnout is expected with approximately 150 horses to be entered.
+This show will end the season for exhibitors and a big turnout is expected, with about 150 horses to be entered.
 The season gets under way each year with the Evans Touchdown Club's show in late March.